opdelta/digitrecognitionnetwork/README.md

 ## Introduction

-DRN is a side-project that aimed to create a neural network that can learn and recognize different digits inputted.
+DRN is a side-project that aimed to create a neural network that can learn and recognize different digits based on the input.

-[TO-DO]
+## Author

+- Finn Eggers
+- Luecx
+- opdelta

+## Installation

+[TODO]